jwiedeman/BlueFrogAnalytics/_articles/shopify-google-analytics-enhancedecom.md

 ---
-title: Google Analytics Enhanced Ecommerce code
+title: Shopify Google Analytics Enhanced Ecommerce code
 subtitle: This document covers the setup and options of theme feature described in the article title
 author: Joshua Wiedeman
 tags: [setup]